 - Practitioner uses gloves when removing hair

-- Double dipping is unlikely with sugaring but if using a strip to remove make sure spatulas are only used once for dipping into pod or a separate container is used per client <–again highly unlikely as few people remove sugar using a strip.
+- Double dipping is unlikely with sugaring but if using a strip to remove make sure spatulas are only used once for dipping into pod or a separate container is used per client.

 Now for some sugaring studio suggestions:

 - Toronto: Sweet Mango Beauty (Amanda is a sugaring genius!)